Fair play code

 No Varsity player or student practicing consistently with a varsity team may participate in intramural competition in their sport, in-season.
 Team will be charged with a default – lose game and half bond.

-No more than two ex-varsity/current varsity players from any post-secondary institution may register and play for the same team in their sport.
+No more than one ex-varsity/current varsity players from any post-secondary institution may register and play for the same team in their sport.
 Team will be charged with a default – lose game and half bond.

-Definition of ex-varsity and varsity
+Definition of Varsity and Ex-varsity